HShokaku/AttFpPost/README.md

 -   CYP2C9: Whether to inhibit CYP2C9
 -   CYP3A4: Whether to inhibit CYP3A4
 -   Pgp-inhibitor:  Whether to inhibit P-gp
-### Future Plans
--   Pgp-substrate:  Whether it is a P-gp substrate

 ### Usage
 open `single_molecule_prediction.ipynb`
 ```